QuantumKitHub/PEPSKit.jl/docs/src/examples/3d_ising_partition_function/index.md

 ### Defining the cost function

-Using PEPSKit.jl, this cost function and its gradient can be easily computed, after which we can use [OptimKit.jl](https://github.com/Jutho/OptimKit.jl) to actually optimize it.
+Using PEPSKit.jl, this cost function and its gradient can be computed, after which we can use [OptimKit.jl](https://github.com/Jutho/OptimKit.jl) to actually optimize it.
 We can immediately recognize the denominator ``\langle \psi | \psi \rangle`` as the familiar PEPS norm, where we can compute the norm per site as the [`network_value`](@ref) of the